digaso/ParallelComputing/CP_T1_Report.md

 ## Project Overview

-This project implements a parallel solution for **All-Pairs Shortest Path computation** using the **Floyd-Warshall algorithm** parallelized through the **Fox Algorithm for matrix multiplication**.
+This project implements a parallel solution for **All-Pairs Shortest Path computation** using the **Fox Algorithm for matrix multiplication**.
 The implementation leverages the **MPI (Message Passing Interface)** library to distribute computation across multiple processes in a 2D process grid topology.

 ## Algorithm Description